crazyhottommy/scATACtools/ATACseq_notes.md

 peaks, we calculated the number of insertions that overlapped a peak using “countOverlaps” and divided by the total number of insertions (number of fragments x 2, as each paired-end read represents an individual Tn5 insertion).

+from the method of [Massively parallel single-cell chromatin landscapes of human immune cell development and intratumoral T cell exhaustion](https://www.biorxiv.org/content/10.1101/610550v1)

+>Filtering Cells by TSS Enrichment and Unique Fragments Enrichment of ATAC-seq accessibility at TSS was used to quantify data quality without the need for a defined peak set.
+Calculating enrichment at TSS was performed as previously described48, and TSS positions were acquired from the Bioconductor package from “TxDb.Hsapiens.UCSC.hg19.knownGene”.
+Briefly, Tn5 corrected insertions were aggregated +/- 2,000 bp relative (TSS strand-corrected) to each unique TSS genome wide.
+Then this profile was normalized to the mean accessibility +/- 1,900-2,000 bp from the TSS and smoothed every 51bp in R. The calculated TSS enrichment represents the max of the smoothed profile at the TSS.
+We then filtered all single cells that had at least 1,000 unique fragments and a TSS enrichment of 8 for all data sets.

+Note that each study uses a different cutoff of the TSS enrichment score.